LeKinaSa/plr-job-shop/README.md

 | --- | --- |
 | Clara Alves Martins | up201806528 |
 | João António Cardoso Vieira e Basto de Sousa | up201806613 |

+## Instructions

+1. Make sure that the IBM Decision Optimization CPLEX is installed and correctly set up to work with python.
+2. Make sure that SICStus Prolog is installed.
+3. Install thew following python packages: `openpyxl`, `docplex`, `ortools`.
+4. Make sure the file `oi_22_23.xlsx` is inside the `data/raw` directory.
+5. Run the file `generate.py` to parse the real data and generate simulated data for python and prolog.
+6. For Prolog:
+    a.
+To run the real world problem, consult the `main.pl` file and run the command `j.` or `jobshop.`.
+    b.
+To run the tests presented in the report, consult the `analyse.pl` file and run `analyser(WorkingDirectory).`, where the working directory is the absolute path to the folder `prolog` inside the `src` folder.
+7. For OR-Tools and DOcplex:
+    a.
+To run the real world problem, execute the command `python src/python/main.py solver` in the `src` directory, where solver is 0 when refering to OR-Tools and 1 when refering to DOcplex.
+If the argument is incorrect or omitted, the problem will be solved using the OR-Tools solver.
+    b.
+To run the tests presented in the report, execute the command `python src/python/analyse.py` in the `src` directory.
+This will run all the OR-Tools tests followed by all the DOcplex tests.